cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Through a series of events, Monsieur Gustave find himself in several misadventures including being chased by fascists, shootouts, prison escapes, and high speed alpine chases.
 What stood out to me most is that even in situations where survival ought tobe the one and only set of facts with non-zero $ \omega $, he quite comically displays an insistence on superficial details.
 One scene that stands out in this regard comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to bring him supplies and help him get to safety.
-While clearly stil under chase, he asks Zero how it is going with his love interest, Agatha.
+While clearly stil under pursuit, he asks Zero how it is going with his love interest, Agatha.
 To express his love for Agatha to Monsieur Gustave, Zero begins to recite some romantic verse.
 During the recitation, Monsieur Gustave hears the prison guards approaching and _politely_ interrupts the poem with: